Impact of stratification mechanisms on turbulent characteristics of stable open-channel flows: Results and Discussions

-The plane-averaged vertical profiles of buoyancy $b$ and total buoyancy $b_T$ (total sum of buoyancy $b$ and background buoyancy $N_a^2 y$) at $t_*=13.5$ are displayed in Fig. \ref{fig:statmeanbt}.
-In order to accurately account for both the effects of surface buoyancy flux as well as ambient stratification, we introduce, in addition to the previously established composite buoyancy $b_c=\beta N_c^2 \delta_{\nu}= b_*+N_a^2\beta/u_*$, a so-called reference total buoyancy $b_{T,0}=b_*+b_N$, where $b_* = B_su_*^{-1} $ is the friction buoyancy based on the surface flux, whereas $b_N = N_a^2 h $ is the \textit{reference bulk buoyancy} characterizing the ambient stratification, and $h$ is an equivalent boundary layer height which can be regarded as the minimal height above which the effect of surface wall becomes weakened enough such that turbulent effects are dominant.
-As can be seen from Fig. \ref{fig:Nhcompareulow}, for $y^{+}$ larger than $U_b/u_*$, which takes values between 14 and 18 for all stratified cases, the log-law region begins to be established.
-Therefore, $h=U_b/u_*\delta_{\nu}$ would be a reasonable choice to evaluate $b_N = N_a^2 h$.
+In order to adequately account for coexistence of surface buoyancy flux with an independent ambient stratification, we introduce an alternative buoyancy scale which gives stronger weighting to the ambient stratification $N_a^2$.
+We note that this alternative scale is in addition to the previously established composite buoyancy $b_c=\beta N_c^2 \delta_{\nu}= b_*+N_a^2\beta/u_*$.
+This consideration is motivated by the fact that the independent ambient stratification is global, i.e. it operates at constant strength throughout the flow rather than being limited to a thin boundary layer.
+Our novel buoyancy scale is the so-called reference \textit{ total buoyancy} $b_{T,0}=b_*+b_N$, where $b_* = B_su_*^{-1} $ is the friction buoyancy based on the surface flux, whereas $b_N = N_a^2 h $ is the \textit{reference bulk buoyancy} characterizing the ambient stratification, and $h$ is an equivalent boundary layer height which can be regarded as the minimal height above which the effect of surface wall becomes weakened enough such that turbulent effects are dominant.
+As can be seen from Fig. \ref{fig:statmeanub}b, for $y^{+}$ larger than $U_b/u_*$, which takes values between 14 and 18 for all stratified cases, the log-law region begins to be established.
+Therefore, $h=U_b/u_*\delta_{\nu}\approx 15 \delta_{\nu}$ would be a reasonable choice to evaluate $b_N = N_a^2 h$.